SPINAL CORD INJURY & SSD BENEFITS

 Consider calling an attorney with years of legal experience to help you file your SSD application.
 Our law firm can help you gather medical evidence and communicate with the SSA on your behalf.
 Additionally, we can also prepare you for your Social Security hearing.

-TWO FORMS OF SOCIAL SECURITY BENEFITS
+HOW TO FIILE FOR TWO FORMS OF SOCIAL SECURITY BENEFITS

 If you have a spinal disorder, then there are two benefits for which you can file an application: Social Security Disability benefits and Supplemental Security Income benefits.
 You can file an application online at the Social Security’s website.
 Below, you can find an explanation as to each type of benefit you can apply for: